ronnythedev/ronnythedev/README.md

-### Hello!
+### Hey there!

-I'm Ronny.
-A Software Engineer based in Costa Rica 🇨🇷
+I'm Ronny, a passionate Software Engineer hailing from the vibrant landscape of Costa Rica 🇨🇷.

-I've been in the IT industry since '99.
-I started developing when Internet was not what is now.

-In my first job as a junior developer I took advantage of what I learned by myself during High School with [this](https://www.amazon.com/Microsoft-Visual-Basic-6-0-Programmers/dp/1572318635) book and an English dictionary.
+With over two decades of experience in the IT industry, I've witnessed the evolution of technology firsthand, having embarked on my journey back in '99 when the Internet was still in its nascent stages.

+I vividly recall my humble beginnings as a junior developer, armed with nothing but my determination and a trusty [book](https://www.amazon.com/Microsoft-Visual-Basic-6-0-Programmers/dp/1572318635), alongside the faithful companion of an English dictionary.
+It was during those formative years, amidst the challenges and triumphs, that I cultivated my love for crafting code and solving problems.

+Join me as I continue to traverse the ever-changing landscape of software development, embracing innovation while cherishing the timeless principles that have guided me since the beginning.

 ## About Me

-- 🛠️ I'm currently working on: Migrating APIs to donet 8 (backend) and to Next.js (frontend).
+- 🛠️ Currently, I'm immersed in: Migrating APIs to .NET 8 on the backend and embracing Next.js for frontend development.
-- 🌳 I'm currently learning: more about DDD, Clean Architecture using rich-domains.
-Also A&DS.
+- 🌳 I'm delving deeper into: Domain-Driven Design (DDD), Clean Architecture principles focusing on building rich domains along with Modular Monoloith Architecture.
+Additionally, I'm exploring Algorithms and Data Structures (A&DS).
-- 🔥 What I want to learn next: more about TDD and frontend testing.
+- 🔥 Next on my learning agenda: I'm eager to delve further into Test-Driven Development (TDD) and enhancing my skills in frontend testing.
-- 📮 How to reach me: `ronny@ronnydelgado.com` or my [website](https://www.ronnydelgado.com).
+- 📮 You can reach out to me via email at `ronny@ronnydelgado.com` or through my [website](https://www.ronnydelgado.com).

 <a href="https://www.linkedin.com/in/ronnydelgado/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-%230077B5.svg?&style=flat-square&logo=linkedin&logoColor=white" alt="LinkedIn"></a>